Take a look through these tips and tricks to prepare for your home move with Central Maine Moving & Storage.

 - Make arrangements for storage services.

-- Begin using perishable items in your house such as cleaning products and frozen foods.
+- Begin using perishable items, such as cleaning products and frozen foods.

-- Make a list of people to notify of your move including friends, family, subscriptions, creditors, etc.
+- Make a list of people to notify of your move, including friends, family, subscriptions, and creditors.

 3-4 Weeks Before Your Move:

 - Notify utilities (cable, phone, electricity, etc.) of your service shutoff date.

 - Arrange for insurance in your new location.

 - Make travel arrangements for the day of your move.